 Raised garden design: a few good rules

-No matter what the size of your yard, there are some design principles that are worth considering before installing your beds.
+No matter what the size of your yard, there are some design principles that are worth considering before installing your beds and deciding on raised bed gardening layout.
+This influences how to lay out your garden beds.

 Keep your beds proportionate to your overall space.